Samsung August 2022 update rolling out for these Galaxy devices

 Samsung August 2022 security update – what’s new

 Almost all security updates include a number of important security fixes, most of these include general Android tweaks, but there are some that are specific to Samsung devices.
-The Korean firm has yet to release full details of the August patch, so at this stage, we’re not entirely sure just what has been resolved.
-However, we’ll learn more once the Android Security Bulletin has been shared.
+The Korean firm has released full details in their regular Security Update Bulletin with a number of Critical and High issues resolved.

+The August 2022 security update for Samsung Galaxy devices includes a number of resolutions including fixes for the leaking of MAC addresses when connected to Bluetooth or NFC devices, patching a Knox VPN vulnerability, and resolved an issue where apps could manipulate mobile data when connected to Wi-Fi, plus much more.
+All-in-all, some 31 vulnerabilities have been patched this time around with Google providing a number of fixes too.

-The patch notes from the OTA file note that several Galaxy apps have been updated for selected handsets with Samsung Health, Samsung Members, and Smart Switch all noted.
+The patch notes from the actual OTA file some owners are seeing notes that several Galaxy apps have also been updated for selected handsets with Samsung Health, Samsung Members, and Smart Switch all receiving tweaks.

 Table of contents

-Note: This article was first published on July 28 and most recently updated on August 3.